 - Component 1: Exploring Music Products and Styles

 - Component 2: Music Skills Development

 - Component 3: Responding to a brief (practical exam)

 If you’ve got the passion for music, then this is the course for you!

 Components 1 and 2 are assessed through non-exam internal assessment.
 The non-exam internal assessment for these components has been designed to demonstrate application of the conceptual knowledge underpinning the sector through realistic tasks and activities.
 Pearson-set assignments are assessed by your teacher before being moderated by Pearson.

 Component 3 is an external assessment and builds directly on Components 1 and 2, enabling learning to be brought together and related to a real-life scenario.
 It requires learners to apply musical skills and techniques in response to a brief to produce a music product.

 The external assessment is based on a task set by Pearson that requires learners to demonstrate that they can identify and use effectively an appropriate selection of skills, techniques, concepts, theories and knowledge from across the whole qualification in an integrated way.
 This is completed under supervised conditions, which is then marked and graded by Pearson.

 WHAT QUALIFICATION WILL I ACHIEVE?

-A BTEC Level 2 First Award in Music (equivalent to 1 GCSE).
+A Pearson BTEC Level 1/2 Tech Award in Music Practice (equivalent to 1 GCSE).